Overpayment recovery process

 GPO Box 4367

 Repayment of the overpayment should be monitored on eduPay.
 Where instalments are being made, at least 1 payment per month must be received, unless exceptional circumstances exist.
 If no payment has been received for more than a month, a reminder letter should be sent to the employee.
-Sample letters, which can be modified as required, are available on the tab.
+Sample letters, which can be modified as required, are available on the Resources tab.